A View to a Kill (song)

 "A View to a Kill" is a song by the English pop rock band Duran Duran, released on 6 May 1985.
 Written and recorded as the theme for the James Bond film of the same name and included on its accompanying soundtrack album, it became one of the band's biggest hits.
-It is the only James Bond theme song to have reached number one on the US Billboard Hot 100; it also made it to number two for three weeks on the UK Singles Chart while stuck behind Paul Hardcastle's "19".
-The song was the last track recorded by the most famous five-member lineup of Duran Duran until their reunion in 2001 and was also performed by the band at Live Aid in Philadelphia in 1985, their final performance together before their first split.
+It is the only James Bond theme song to have reached number one on the US Billboard Hot 100; it also made it to number two for three weeks on the UK singles chart while stuck behind Paul Hardcastle's "19".
+The song was the last track recorded by the most well-known lineup of Duran Duran until their reunion in 2001 and was also performed by the band at Live Aid in Philadelphia in 1985, their final performance together before their first split.

 The following year, composer John Barry and Duran Duran were nominated for the Golden Globe Award for Best Original Song at the 43rd Golden Globe Awards for "A View to a Kill".
 Following Barry's death in 2011, the band paid tribute to him for their encore at the Coachella Festival later that year, with Simon Le Bon reappearing in a tuxedo for a pared-down version backed by an orchestra, before launching into the familiar full-band hit version.
 Bassist John Taylor introduced the song by saying, "We lost a dear friend of ours this year.
 A great English composer familiar to Hollywood, his name was John Barry.
 We're gonna play this for him."

 Background

 The song was written by Duran Duran and John Barry, and recorded at Maison Rouge Studio and CTS Studio in London with a 60-piece orchestra.

-Duran Duran were chosen to do the song after bassist John Taylor (a lifelong Bond fan) approached producer Cubby Broccoli at a party and somewhat drunkenly asked, "If I give you a fiver, can I write a theme tune please."
+Duran Duran were chosen to do the song after bassist John Taylor (a lifelong James Bond fan) approached producer Cubby Broccoli at a party and somewhat drunkenly asked, "If I give you a fiver, can I write a theme tune, please?"
 The band was then introduced to Bond composer John Barry, and also composer/producer Jonathan Elias (with whom Duran Duran members would later work many times).
 An early writing meeting at Taylor's flat in Knightsbridge led to everyone getting drunk instead of composing.

 Composition

 Singer Simon Le Bon said of Barry: "He didn't really come up with any of the basic musical ideas.
 He heard what we came up with and he put them into an order.
 And that's why it happened so quickly because he was able to separate the good ideas from the bad ones, and he arranged them.
 He has a great way of working brilliant chord arrangements.
 He was working with us as virtually a sixth member of the group, but not really getting on our backs at all."

+Due to a clear separation of areas of responsibility, the cooperation between band and composer turned out to be largely harmonious.
+The band was in charge of the actual songwriting while Barry created the final arrangement, including the orchestral parts.